 (Windows, macOS, Linux, Android, and iOS)

-Tresorit is probably one of the safest and most private cloud drive service providers on the market.
+Tresorit is probably one of the safest and most private cloud storage service providers on the market.
 Its main features are its military-grade encryption and public key cryptography.
 This means that your files are encrypted before they leave the device and no one, not even Tresorit employees, can read the data stored on their servers.
 Tresorit trusts their encryption so much that it has offered $50,000 to anyone able to break it.
 According to them, more than 1,000 hackers, including people from MIT, Stanford, and Harvard, have tried and failed.

 Tresorit’s file sharing security measures are significant.
 You can share files as you would on Google Drive, but it’s much harder for someone else to transfer the ownership of your data.
 When you share a link to a file on Tresorit’s server, a secret key is generated for that person exclusively.
 You can also check when and who downloaded the file you shared.
 If you’re worried that the file might have leaked to someone else, you can immediately revoke access.